 Do you want to convert abcoulombs to electron charge?

 How to Convert Electron Charge to Abcoulombs

-To convert a electron charge measurement to a abcoulomb measurement, multiply the electric charge by the conversion ratio.
-One electron charge is equal to 1.6022E-20 abcoulombs, so use this simple formula to convert:
+To convert a measurement in electron charge to a measurement in abcoulombs, multiply the electric charge by the following conversion ratio: 1.6022E-20 abcoulombs/electron charge.

 Electron charge and abcoulombs are both units used to measure electric charge.
 Keep reading to learn more about each unit of measure.

 Electron charge is equal to the charge of an electron, and is the inverse of elementary charge, which is the magnitude of the charge of a proton.
 It is equal to 1.602176634×10−19 coulombs, per the 2019 SI redefinition of the coulomb.

 Electron charge can be abbreviated as e; for example, 1 electron charge can be written as 1 e.

 Learn more about electron charge.

 What is an Abcoulomb?